mahotilo/LinkChecker/README.md

 - checking results are stored for one month
 - sortable results table
-- show checked link in page (scroll to and highlite for 10 sec)
+- show checked link in page (scroll to and highlight for 10 sec)

 ## See also
 * [Typesetter Home](http://www.typesettercms.com)